liferay-mobile/liferay-android-sdk-oauth/README.md

 You can implement that part yourself, using any available Android OAuth 1.0a library.
 Alternatively, we provide helper classes to obtain `token` and `tokenSecret`.
 See the sections bellow.

-### Internal WebView
+#### Internal WebView

-The instructions bellow give you an idea of what's needed in order to authenticate using an internal WebView in your app.
+The instructions bellow give you an idea of the required steps to authenticate using an internal WebView in your app.
 It's very important that you read and run the [sample app](sample-webview/), [MainActivity.java](sample-webview/src/main/java/com/liferay/mobile/sample/activity/MainActivity.java) contains most of the interesting code.

 Create a `OAuthWebView` instance within your app layout XML file: